Earthquakes on May 7, 2026

 15.1 km---✓ ReviewedUSGS →

-A magnitude 2.5 seismic event took place 140 km SW of Adak, Alaska on May 7, 2026 at 17:44 UTC.
+This magnitude 2.5 event was detected 140 km SW of Adak, Alaska on May 7, 2026, with origin time 17:44 UTC.
 The hypocenter lay at 15.1 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 51.047°, -178.171°.
+Coordinates: 51.047°, -178.171°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07

-A magnitude 4.0 seismic event took place 17 km SSW of Weston, Colorado on May 7, 2026 at 17:44 UTC.
+On May 7, 2026, worldwide seismic activity registered a magnitude 4.1 earthquake 18 km SSW of Weston, Colorado at 17:44 UTC.
+Peak ground motion corresponded to MMI 5.0, classified as strong shaking.
 The USGS PAGER system assigned a green alert level for this event, signalling no significant casualties or damage expected.
-40 people reported feeling the earthquake via the USGS Did You Feel It? system.
-Maximum shaking intensity peaked at MMI 4.6 (moderate).
-The event originated approximately 8.7 km below the surface, classifying it as shallow crustal.
-The epicenter is at 36.985°, -104.930°.
+The event generated 40 citizen felt reports to the USGS.
+At a depth of just 2.0 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
+Coordinates: 36.985°, -104.953°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
-See the M4.0 event page for the full report, ShakeMap, and citizen-reported intensity data.
+See the M4.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07